wyobi/cordova-plugin-brother-label-printer/README.md

-# Cordova Brother Label Printer Plugin for Android and iOS
+# Cordova plugin for Brother Label Printer

+## Supported platforms arer Android and iOS

 Uses the Brother Print SDK for Android and iOS ...